A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Examples

 The raw data consist of GPS location data for $n_t$ toads for $n_d$ days, i.e.\ the observation matrix $\vect{Y}$ is of dimension $n_d \times n_t$.
 Here $n_t=66$, $n_d=63$.
 Unlike the previous examples, we compute an initial set of summary statistics as in \citet{marchand2017stochastic}.
 Specifically, $\vect{Y}$ is summarised down to four sets comprising the relative moving distances for time lags of $1,2,4,8$ days.
 For instance, $\vect{y}_1$ consists of the displacement information of lag $1$ day, $\vect{y}_1 = \{|\Delta y| = |\vect{Y}_{i,j}-\vect{Y}_{i+1,j}| ; 1 \leq i \leq n_d-1, 1 \leq j \leq n_t \}$.
 For each lag, we split the displacement vector into two sets.
 The first set holds displacements less than 10m, and these are taken as returns, and we simply record the number of returns.
 The second set holds the vector of displacements that are greater than 10m (non-returns).
+Combining these two aspects (the number of returns and the vector of non-return displacements) for the four lags produces the data $\y$ for analysis.
 A visualisation of the non-returns data is given in Figure \ref{fig:data_toad}.
 It can be seen that the non-returns data has a heavy right tail.
 The number of returns is in the order of 1000 for the simulated data and 100 for the real data.
 This is because there are many missing distances in the real data.

 For the full distance based ABC approaches, there is no further dimension reduction.
 We find that standard BSL is not suitable when the summary statistics are formed from a Gaussian mixture model due to lack of normality.
 Instead, we use the statistics from \citet{an2020robust} as BSL appears to work well with them.
 For the non-returns, we compute the log of the differences of the $0,0.1,\dots,1$ quantiles and the median for each lag.
 Combined with the statistics for the returns, there are 48 summary statistics in total.
 For BSL we use $m = 500$.
 For ABC with summary statistics, we use a weighted euclidean distance, where the weights are the inverse of the standard deviations of the summary statistics estimated from pilot simulations at $(1.7,35,0.6)$.
+Appendix D of the supplementary material provides more detail on the model and summary statistics.

 For the full data distance based ABC approaches, we combine 8 distance functions into a single distance function via a weighted average of individual distances (returns and non-returns for the four lags).
 For the count of the number of returns, we simply use the L1-norm for the distance.
 Given the heavy tail nature of the data, we also consider the log of the non-returns for the Wass and MMD.
 Given the relatively large number of non-returns in the simulated data we find MMD to be too slow.
 Also, the KDE method is awkward to apply for the same reason as the stereological extremes example.
 With a moderate value of $m$ needed to estimate the density for the number of returns, a huge number of non-returns is generated and the kernel density estimate is expensive to compute.
 Thus we do not consider the KDE method here.